 10. CONSENT TO COLLECTION OF DATA

 Opt Out.
 Where relevant, the individual will have the right to choose to exclude himself or herself from some or all collection of information and/or receiving information from us.
+An individual may revoke their consent at any time, and the decision to opt out will be made through the same media which allowed the individual to opt in (and additional media).

 If an individual believes that they have received information from us that they did not opt in or out to receive, they should contact us on the details below.